St. Thomas Cruise Port: Tips, Beaches, and Shore Excursions

 Yes, the beach is nearby and convenient.
 But it isn’t much of a beach compared to others in the Caribbean.

 Magens Bay Beach is the most popular on the island and ranked among the best in the Caribbean.
 It is a 15-minute drive from the pier.
 Plenty of taxis are available at Havensight and Charlotte Amalie to reach Magens Bay.
 The beach is a public park and is the only one on St. Thomas with an entrance fee.
 The calm waters are attractive for families.
+Shore excursion prices including the entrance fee and transporation start at about $35 per person.

 Other options include a 20-minute drive to either Coki Point Beach, Lindquist Beach or Sapphire Beach for the sake of snorkeling and fewer crowds.
 Some say that Lindquist is better than Magens Bay.
+Some of these options are available as cruise line shore excursions for about $40 to $70 per person including transportation and amenities.

 Morning Star Beach at the Marriott Frenchman’s Reef Hotel is the closest beach to the cruise docks.